suryaravikumar-pixer/suryaravikumar-pixer/README.md

-- 👋 Hi, I’m @suryaravikumar-pixer
+- 👋 Hi, I’m @suryaravikumar
 - 👀 I’m interested in ...python...aws...
-- 🌱 I’m currently learning ... amazon webservices
+- 🌱 I’m currently doing working with django ... amazon webservices
 - 💞️ I’m looking to collaborate on ... company ....
 - 📫 How to reach me ... suryaravikumar5@gmail.com